 Digital citizenship: How can we empower young people to be digital leaders?

-We are honoured that Antonino Pietrini and Jure Mudronja Pleša, representing A Rocca – Associazione Artistica Culturale, had an opportunity to participate in an exciting event about Digital citizenship in Brussels, 20th of June, organized by Google.
+On 20th of June Antonino Pietrini and Jure Mudronja Pleša, representing A Rocca – Associazione Artistica Culturale, took a part in an exciting event about Digital citizenship in Brussels, organized by Google.

 At Google, they believe that young people should learn to be upstanders, not bystanders in order to create a fun, positive and vibrant community online.
 It is of a great importance to equip young people with the necessary skills so that they can be empowered to make the right choices online.
 This means learning how to be a digital leader, not just citizen – to know how to respond to trolls online, and when and where to go for help.
 These skills are valuable in everyday life.